If you estimate that you will owe $200 or more in tax (after credits and withholding, if any), then you should make quarterly estimated payments.

 Due dates of Estimated Taxes

-Please note that these due dates are the same as the IRS, with the exception of the 4th quarter, which is one (1) month earlier than the IRS deadline.
+Please note that Filing Due Dates for Individual Estimated Income Tax are the same as the IRS, with the exception of the 4th quarter for tax years 2016 and 2017, which is one (1) month earlier than the IRS deadline.
+For tax years 2018 and after, the 4th quarter due date is January 15th.
 If a specific due date falls on a weekend or legal holiday, the deadline is automatically extended to the next business day.

 Penalty and interest may be imposed for late or non-payment of your estimated payments.